-- Cut fruits and onion and mix in a large saucepan or pot (image 1).
+- Cut fruits and onion and mix in a large saucepan with spices (image 1).

-- Let it simmer until it thickens and the onions are well cooked (image 4).
+- Let it simmer slowly (low heat) until it thickens and the onions are well cooked (image 4).

-- Sterilizing in the oven: I wash glass jars and put them in the oven for about 15 minutes.
-Medium temperature, around 325°F/160°C.
+- Sterilizing jars in the oven: I wash glass jars and put them in the oven for about 15 minutes.
+Medium temperature, around 325°F/160°C

 - 2 pounds (950g) fresh peaches